Department of Dramatic Art

 McKay Coble, Raymond E. Dooley, Roberta A. (Bobbi) Owen (Michael R. McVaugh Distinguished Professor in Dramatic Art), Kathy A. Perkins, Craig W. Turner, Adam N. Versényi (Milly Barranger Distinguished Professor).

-Michael J. Rolleri.
+Janet A. Chambers, Michael J. Rolleri.

-Janet A. Chambers, David B. Navalinsky, Karen O’Brien, John Patrick, Jiayun Zhuang.
+Julia Gibson, David B. Navalinsky, Karen O'Brien, John Patrick, Jiayun Zhuang.

 Professor of the Practice